Home GastronomyMy favorite Italian restaurants in Paris

 La Ultima

-To taste: the house cocktails with evocative names, such as the Pacino Spritz or the Tony’s (prices between €10 and €12); for an appetizer, we shared the fried seafood with calamari, shrimp, octopus, and langoustine (€35); for the main course, the artichoke and asparagus risotto (€26), as well as the fish of the day which disappointed us a bit as a main course, without much interest (€28).
-For dessert, for once I didn’t take the classic tiramisu (yes, you have to know how to vary pleasures) but the rum baba with limoncello cream (€12) which was very good.
+Must try: the house cocktails with evocative names, like the Pacino Spritz or the Tony’s (priced between €10 and €12); for a starter, we shared the seafood fry with calamari, shrimp, octopus, and langoustine (€35); for the main, the artichoke and asparagus risotto (€26), as well as the fish of the day, which disappointed us a bit as a main, without much interest (€28).
+For dessert, for once I didn’t take the classic tiramisu (yes, you have to know how to vary your pleasures) but the rum baba with limoncello cream (€12), which was very good.

 Tested in 2022